-If lifestyle advice and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a skin specialist (dermatologist).
-The specialist may suggest one of the following treatments.
+If lifestyle advice and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a skin specialist (dermatologist) to discuss other treatment options.
+The specialist may suggest one of the following hyperhidrosis treatments.

-This is a treatment that uses electrical stimulation.
+This is a treatment that uses electrical stimulation to treat hyperhidrosis.
 It is used mainly to treat sweating of the palms and/or soles.
 It can also be used to treat armpit sweating.
 It works well in most cases.
-Treatment involves putting the affected areas (usually hands and/or feet) into a small container filled with water.
+Treatment involves putting the affected areas (usually hands or feet) into a small container filled with water.
 A small electrical current is then passed through the water, from a special machine.
 It is not dangerous but may cause some discomfort or a pins and needles feeling.
 The exact way this helps to treat sweating is not known.
 It may help to block the sweat glands in some way.

 You will usually need 3-4 treatment sessions per week.
 Each treatment session lasts 20-40 minutes.
 Most people see an improvement after 6-10 sessions.
 A maintenance treatment is then usually required once every 1-4 weeks to keep symptoms away.
 If the treatment does not work with tap water, a medicine called glycopyrronium bromide is sometimes added to the water.